cedlemo/OCaml-GObject-Introspection/README.md

 configurable loader that will be able to construct automatically most of the Ctypes bindings of any C GObject libraries (not all but at least a big part).

+For now, GObject-Introspection is used to generate/bootstrap GLib2 OCaml bindings.
+Those bindings are used to test the `GObject-Introspection.Loader` module and will be a dependency to GObject-Introspection. ( https://github.com/cedlemo/OCaml-GLib2 )

 ## Wiki :

 https://github.com/cedlemo/OCaml-GObject-Introspection/wiki#introduction